nerds-ufes/polka/utils/README.md

-# This directory is destined to publish useful tools that have helped us in the deployment and debugging of PolKA.
+# This directory is destined to publish useful tools in order to help in the deployment and debugging of PolKA.

 * [Wireshark Dissector](./wireshark-dissector)